telekom-mms/sectpmctl/README.md

 Allow every kernel to boot -> Allow only, but all, kernels signed by the custom db key (PCR 7) -> Resrict all db signed kernels to a finite list of kernels (PCR 7+4) -> Restrict this list to only the latest N kernels to prevent downgrade attacks (probably by using NV).

+### Testing

+The commands used by sectpmctl are shown in the following sections.
+They can be executed standalone in an installation in which sectpmctl is not installed.

-### Provisioning
+#### Provisioning

 Performing TPM provisioning is required for advanced usage.
 The TPM has to be partitioned and secured.
 This implementation does not make use of the endorsement key, some users want to disable this hierarchy anyway for privacy reasons.
-It also doesn't set passwords for the owner hierarchy because that will sooner or later create problems with software that simply would not allow using an owner password, tpm2-topt for example.
+It also doesn't set passwords for the owner hierarchy because that will sooner or later create problems with software that simply would not allow using an owner password, `tpm2-topt` for example.
 The root user would be able to create new primary keys or even delete them, but that should not break security.
+Only the lockout authorization is set by default.

-The two public keys 'tpm_owner.pub' and 'tpm_owner_noda.pub' play an important role.
+The two public keys `tpm_owner.pub` and `tpm_owner_noda.pub` play an important role.
 They are used for session encryption, but more importantly, they build the foundation of the TOFU principle.
 These public keys are used to establish a TPM session when unsealing in the initrd.
 If the corresponding private key is not inside the TPM, then the communication is directly rejected.
 The public key is copied into the initrd and of course signed by Secure Boot so that manipulation of the public key won't boot.
 Deleting the private key in the TPM or using a